Pediatric and Adolescent Dermatology

 Infantile hemangiomas are one of the most common vascular birthmarks seen in children, affecting 5-10% of all infants.
 They usually become first noticeable in the first few weeks of life.
 They then undergo a period of proliferation (growth) where they get larger, more raised and often redder in color.
 Some may appear blue in color if they are deeper within the skin layers.
 After one year, they slowly start to involute (go away).
 Since most hemangiomas come and go without causing any problems, not all hemangiomas need treatment.
 However, hemangiomas in certain locations can cause potential disfigurement, functional problems such as vision abnormalities, or ulcerate and bleed.
 Various treatment options are available for those hemangiomas that require intervention including topical medications such as timolol, oral medications such as propranolol, surgery and laser therapy.

-Involvement with the Kravis Children's Hospital at Mount Sinai
+Involvement with the Mount Sinai Kravis Children’s Hospital

-In addition to seeing patients in the outpatient setting, our pediatric dermatologists are also involved with inpatient consultations, working in collaboration with other pediatric services at the Kravis Children's Hospital at Mount Sinai to care for patients on the pediatric inpatient floors, in the Pediatric Intensive Care Unit (PICU), the Neonatal Intensive Care Unit (NICU), and the pediatric emergency room.
+In addition to seeing patients in the outpatient setting, our pediatric dermatologists are also involved with inpatient consultations, working in collaboration with other pediatric services at the Mount Sinai Kravis Children’s Hospital to care for patients on the pediatric inpatient floors, in the Pediatric Intensive Care Unit (PICU), the Neonatal Intensive Care Unit (NICU), and the pediatric emergency room.